 Angel is currently studying for her A-levels (English, Sociology and Psychology) in the hopes of going to university next year.

-Self Disclosure and Romantic Relationships
+Complex Matching and Romantic Relationships

 Cardwell, M., Flanagan, C. (2016) Psychology A level The Complete Companion Student Book fourth edition.
 Published by Oxford University Press, United Kingdom.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.